 Birmingham, AL 35209

 An Alabama DUI attorney from Polson Law Firm can come to your location, anywhere in Alabama, if necessary, after a serious auto accident.
 Causing a death while DUI is a highly serious crime, under Alabama criminal laws.
-For criminal cases, the lawyer consultation is FREE, so why not call us NOW, 24 hours a day.
-We open our doors and get on the phone call ASAP, because time is of the essence.
-In criminal defense.
+For criminal cases, the lawyer gives you a free consultation, so why not call us NOW 24 hours a day.
+We open our doors and get on the phone ASAP because time is of the essence in criminal defense.

-Because our Super lawyers rated Birmingham DUI lawyers fight Alabama DUI charges across the entire State of Alabama, there is no excuse for you missing the filing deadline of 10 days, for your administrative license revocation appeal.
-The 10-day deadline cannot be extended. as well as other misdemeanor or felony criminal offenses.
+Because our Super Lawyers fight Alabama DUI charges across the state of Alabama, there is no excuse for you missing the filing deadline of 10 days for your administrative license revocation appeal.
+The 10-day deadline cannot be extended, as well as other misdemeanor or felony criminal offenses.

 If arrested for an Alabama DUI, CALL OUR DUI LAW FIRM now at our Birmingham DUI lawyer office.
 205-871-8838.